prioritizr/prioritizr/cran-comments.md

 ## Downstream dependencies

-The package has two reverse dependencies on CRAN (i.e., prior3D, priorCON).
+The package has three reverse dependencies on CRAN (i.e., prior3D, priorCON, MultiscaleSCP).
 I have checked that this submission is compatible with the latest versions of these packages.
 Both of these packages pass CRAN package checks with this new submission.